DILCISBoard/E-ARK-AIP/index.md

 Let us now assume that during SIP to AIP conversion an additional representation is added to the AIP.
-Figure [9](#fig9) illustrates an example where an additional `representations` directory exists as a sibling of the `submission` directory which contains a new representation (rep-001.1) derived from one of the representations contained in the original submission (rep-001).
+Figure [9](#fig9) illustrates an example where an additional `representations` folder exists as a sibling of the `submission` folder which contains a new representation (rep-001.1) derived from one of the representations contained in the original submission (rep-001).